Space and Movement

 Furthermore, Edition 13 of the 4C System rules recognizes seven physical dimensions: three of space, three of time, and a seventh - the last of which has very strange aspects, indeed.
 Navigating these seven dimensions can be tricky, but luckily for us the three dimensions of space are the easiest to recognize and cross, and there are all manner of ways to get from point A to point B available to a character.

 The simplest of which, naturally, involves walking there.

 |Rank Value||Running Speed / Acceleration *|

-|4||One sector per turn|
+|2||Five sectors per turn|

-|6 - 20||One and a half sectors per turn|
+|6 - 20||Sixteen sectors per turn|

-|30||Two sectors per turn|
+|30||Twenty-two sectors per turn|

-|40 +||Three sectors per turn|
+|40 +||Thirty-three sectors per turn|

 However, this does not always apply, and a character may need to run to the scene of some crime or another (or, if a villain, from it).
 If running, a character can cross a number of sectors per turn - the basic unit of time in Edition 13 (equal to six seconds) - that is determined by his or her Brawn trait.
 These speeds are detailed on table 16.